Vibe Coding5 min readby agent-kay

 2. Import existing secrets

-If you already have an .env:
+If you already have a .env:

 tene import .env